 You are not expected to have identified a primary supervisor prior to applying for the GW4-CAT programme, but having an idea of the available supervisors in your areas of interest at the application and interview stage is strongly recommended.
 Candidates are particularly encouraged to have an idea/ideas for projects that the supervisors within our pool would be able to offer expert guidance on by the interview stage of the selection process.

 The final selection of supervisors and approval of PhD projects will take place before your PhD start-date.

-Each cohort will attend a compulsory introductory week in the Spring after appointment and will use this time to discuss their project ideas with potential primary supervisors.
+Each cohort will attend a compulsory introductory week to be arranged a few weeks following appointment and will use this time to discuss their project ideas with potential primary supervisors.